MichalOpoka/ecfr/cfr/title-48-Federal-Acquisition-Regulations-System/chapter-1-Federal-Acquisition-Regulation/subchapter-H-Clauses-Forms/part-52-Solicitation-Provisions-Contract-Clauses/subpart-52.2-Text-Provisions-Clauses/section-52.212-5.md

 (iii) 52.204-23, Prohibition on Contracting for Hardware, Software, and Services Developed or Provided by Kaspersky Lab and Other Covered Entities (Jul 2018) (Section 1634 of Pub.
 L. 115-91).

-(iv) 52.219-8, Utilization of Small Business Concerns (Nov 2016) (15 U.S.C.
+(iv) 52.219-8, Utilization of Small Business Concerns (Oct 2018) (15 U.S.C.
 637(d)(2) and (3)), in all subcontracts that offer further subcontracting opportunities.
 If the subcontract (except subcontracts to small business concerns) exceeds $700,000 ($1.5 million for construction of any public facility), the subcontractor must include 52.219-8 in lower tier subcontracts that offer subcontracting opportunities.

 (v) 52.222-17, Nondisplacement of Qualified Workers (MAY 2014) (E.O.
 13495).
 Flow down required in accordance with paragraph (l) of FAR clause 52.222-17.